spring-jdbc-crud/simplejdbcmapper/README.md

  /*
   The following method gets the sql for the columns.
 Works well with Spring row mappers like BeanPropertyRowMapper(), SimplePropertyRowMapper() etc. Will create the needed column aliases when the column name does not match the corresponding underscore case property name.
+  Note that in this case the 'name' property is mapped to the 'product_name' column.
  */
  String sql = "SELECT " + sjm.getBeanFriendlySqlColumns(Product.class) +  " FROM product WHERE product_name = ?";